jhasse/clicolors/index.md

 The current situation to get colored output from most console commands is a mess.
-Some check for the `TERM` environment variable, or look for `ANSICON` on Windows, or need to be passed a parameter like `--color` or `-fdiagnostics-color`.
+Some check for the `TERM` environment variable, or look for `ANSICON` on Windows, or need to be passed a parameter like `--color`, `--ansi` or `-fdiagnostics-color`.

 That's why this page tries to create some sort of "standard" which programs